Is it right for your company?

 - Team members may overwork themselves as managers can not physically see the amount of time each task takes

-- Managers may lose track of the team’s progress, i.e. out of site out of mind
+- Managers may lose track of the team’s progress, i.e. out of sight out of mind

 - Go to meetings – a relatively inexpensive way to have remote meetings

-- Yammer – a exclusive social network for companies that allows quick communication and interaction
+- Yammer – an exclusive social network for companies that allows quick communication and interaction

 - Drop Box – a free way to share files